-Although most workplace violence occurs during an interaction with a patient, employees may also experience physical, verbal, or written threats from people visiting patients.
+Most violent acts in healthcare occur during an interaction with a patient.
+However, your employees may also experience physical, verbal, or written threats from people visiting patients—or from coworkers.

 Your employees will need to know how to report incidents of violence and how to seek medical help when necessary, without the threat of repercussion.
 Your incident reporting methods can include: